MinchinWeb/prjct/README.rst

       prjct [options]
       prjct.py [options]
       prjct usage           Displays this screen and exits prjct review          Review all projects listed in in the prjct.txt file to ensure they all have a next item.
-If there is no next item, you are asked to either select one of the existing todo items, or add a new one prjct (ls | list)     List all projects in the default prjct.txt file prjct add <project>   Add a project to the list prjct rm <project number>
+                                If there is nonext item, you are asked to either select one ofthe existing todo
+                                items, or add a new one
+      prjct (ls | list)     List all projects in the default prjct.txt file
+      prjct add <project>   Add a project to the list prjct rm <project number>
                             Remove a project from the list
       prjct someday <project number>
                             Move a project from the default list to the someday list
-      prjct goal (project number | project name) Displays the goal for a given project prjct generate        Generates a list of project based on your todo list todo top              List top todo items
+      prjct goal (project number | project name) Displays the goal for a given project prjct generate        Generates a list of project based on your todo list
+      todo top              List top todo items
       todo add <item>       Add an item to the todo list todo do <item>...
 Do item on todo.txt todo pri <item>... <priority>
                             Changes (or adds) the priority (A-Z) to the given todo item(s)
       todo depri <item>... <priority>
                             Removes the priority to the given todo item(s) todo (ls | list) [filter text]
                             Lists all items on the todo list after applying the filter
-      jrnl [jrnl options]   calls the jrnl program; allows entry of goals, notes, etc prjct report          Generates a report listing all projects, goals, notes, done todo items, and outstanding todo items
+      jrnl [jrnl options]   calls the jrnl program; allows entry of goals, notes, etc
+      prjct report          Generates a report listing all projects, goals, notes, done todo items, and
+                                outstanding todo items

-      todo context          Generates a report, listed all todo items, which each context in a separate file
+      todo context          Generates a report, listed all todo items, which each context in a separate file prjct about           Displays a more complete 'version' page, including the goals of the project and import dates
-      prjct about           Displays a more complete 'version' page, including the goals of the project and import dates prjct changes         Displays the changelog
+      prjct changes         Displays the changelog
       prjct credits         Displays all contributors to the project prjct (phil | philosophy)
-                            Displays some philosophical thoughts on how to get the most out of the system
-      prjct howto           Displays a basic tutorial on how to use the program
+                            Displays some philosophical thoughts on how to get the most out of the system prjct howto           Displays a basic tutorial on how to use the program

     Options:
-      -h --help                         Dispalys a list of available commands, recommends running 'usage' for more
+      -h --help                         Dispalys a list of available commands, recommends running
-                                            details, and exits
+                                            'usage' for more details, and
+                                            exits
       -v --version                      Show version, and exit
       --config=<path to .prjct-config>  Select a configuration file --todo=<path to todo.txt file>    Select a todo.txt file --done=<path to done.txt file>    Select a done.txt file (completed todo items)
-      --prjct=<path to prjct.txt file>  Select a prjct.txt file (project list) --export=<path>                   Specify the export path
+      --prjct=<path to prjct.txt file>  Select a prjct.txt file (project
+                                            list)
+      --export=<path>                   Specify the export path

 Goals are pulled *jrnl* by filtering for entries tagged with the project name